Regulus343/Nxs/readme.md

 <a name="composer-package-installation"></a>
 ## Installation

+**Automatic Installation Using the Shell Script on Linux**

+To install Nxs and automatically install the official Nxt client along with it in one step, [download Nxs](https://github.com/Regulus343/Nxs/archive/master.zip) and unzip the `Nxs-master` directory where you would like your `nxt` directory to sit.
+Open the terminal and navigate to `Nxs-master/installation` and run the `install.sh` script:

+	cd Nxs-master/installation
+	./install.sh

+The script will download Nxt from download.nxtcrypto.org along with a SHA-256 hash to compare Nxt's zip archive to.
+If it fails, the installation script will abort.
+If the hash matches the file, the installation process will continue.
+When installation is finished, Nxt will automatically be started up.

+**Manual Installation for Version 0.8+:**

 To install Nxs, first [install the official Nxt client](http://www.nxtcrypto.org/nxt-coin/client-download).
 Make sure you check the SHA-256 hash to verify its integrity.
 Then, unzip the files into a directory.

-**Version 0.8+:**

 Next, [download Nxs](https://github.com/Regulus343/Nxs/archive/master.zip) and copy the directory to the `html` directory of the Nxt client and rename it to `nxs`.
 Then, open `conf/nxt-default.properties` and change `nxt.uiResourceBase` to `html/nxs`: